ohhsodead/arisen-studio/README.md

 * PlayStation 3 with CFW

 ### Getting Started
-In the upper left corner under **Settings** > **Edit Consoles** is where you can add and save your console.
+At the top go to **Settings** > **Edit Consoles** so you can add and save your console.
 Your address can be found under **System Information** from playstation console.

 ### Connecting to Console
 Either select your console from the dropdown menu or type it manually in the textbox, then hit the **Connect** button.

 ### Browsing Mods
 Finding mods is extremely simple too.
-Start by choosing something from the long list of game titles or categories.
+Start by choosing something from the ongoing list of game titles or categories.

-All the mods that are available will be loaded into the gridview, including information such as the name, version, creator, etc. You can also filter these results for your preferred console and mod type.
+Mods that are available on our database will be loaded into the gridview, including the name, version, creator, etc. You can also filter these results for your preferred console and mod type.

-Further details that you'll need to know will be displayed on the right side when selecting an item, including the firmware, configuration, description and more.
+Further details that you'll need to know will be displayed when selecting an item from the list, important information such as firmware, configuration, description and more.

 ### Installing Mods
 Before install any files, make sure that your console is either at the XMB menu or with Rebug Toolbox open.
-It could cause issues such as console freezing or crashing.
+Otherwise installing could cause issues such as console freezing or game crashing.
+It's not recommended.

 A compressed archive containing the modded files and a set of installation paths are included by default with each, so the **Install** process will be to the appropriate paths to work as instructed/intended.